sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 - Add helpful debug log statements
 - Make this work (and yes, it often does work—give it a try!)

+> NOTE: Inline chat functionality is currently only available in the VS Code extension.
+The `/edit` command was called `/fix` prior to version 0.10.0 of the VS Code extension.

 <div class="getting-started">
   <a class="demo text-center" target="_blank" href="https://twitter.com/sqs/status/1647673013343780864">View Demo</a>
 </div>